codecombat/aether/plan.md

 // Is the code exactly the same? aether.hasChanged(raw, oldAether);  // -> true

-// Compile it.
-Even if it can't compile, it will give syntax errors and warnings and such. aether.compile(raw);
+// Transpile it.
+Even if it can't transpile, it will give syntax errors and warnings and such. aether.transpile(raw);

 aether.problems.errors;  // I'll pretend that the plan.md line numbers are the actual raw line numbers.
 // We couldn't show all of these at one because we'll probably get hung up on missing curly braces or whatever, but eventually as they fixed things they'd see them.